The key difference between nitrogen and nitrate is that nitrogen is an element, while nitrate is a compound of nitrogen and oxygen.

 Nitrates are highly available anionic forms containing nitrogen.
 Naturally, nitrogen exists as a gas, and it is the main reservoir of nitrogen.
-This nitrogen cannot be directly utilized by the plants, so it is converted into water soluble forms like nitrates, nitrites or ammonium.
-Atmospheric nitrogen is converted to nitrate through industrial fixation, from the action of lightening and by some of the soil micro organisms.
-This process is known as nitrogen fixation.
-The ammonia and nitrites can also be converted to nitrate by the nitrifying bacteria in soil.
+Plants cannot use this gaseous nitrogen directly, so some bacteria tend to convert gaseous nitrogen into water-soluble forms like nitrates, nitrites or ammonium.
+Atmospheric nitrogen is converted into nitrate through industrial fixation, from the action of lightning and by some of the soil microorganisms.
+We call this process nitrogen fixation.
+Ammonia and nitrites can also be converted to nitrate by the nitrifying bacteria in the soil.
 The nitrates in the soil are then absorbed by plants for their activities.
-Moreover, soil nitrates can be again converted to nitrogen gas by the denitrifying bacteria like Thiobacillus denitrificans.
+Moreover, soil nitrates can convert back to nitrogen gas by the denitrifying bacteria like Thiobacillus denitrificans.

-Nitrogen is widely used in chemical industries, and it is a vital component needed for living organisms.
-The most important commercial use of nitrogen is its use as a raw material for the ammonia, nitric acid, urea and other nitrogen compounds production.
-These compounds may incorporate in fertilizers, because nitrogen is one of the major elements, that is needed for plant growth.
-Nitrogen is also used in places, where an inert environment is needed, especially when doing chemical reactions.
-Liquid nitrogen is used for freezing things instantly and as a coolant in various devices (e.g.: computers).
+Nitrogen is widely useful in chemical industries and is a vital component needed for living organisms.
+The most important commercial use of nitrogen is its use as a raw material for ammonia, nitric acid, urea and other nitrogen compounds.
+These compounds may be incorporated in fertilizers because nitrogen is one of its major elements plants need for their growth.
+Nitrogen is also important in places where we need an inert environment, especially when doing chemical reactions.
+Moreover, liquid nitrogen is important for freezing things instantly and as a coolant in various devices (e.g.: computers).

 Nitrate is a polyatomic anion containing nitrogen and three oxygen atoms.
-Nitrogen is in the +5 oxidation state.
-The atoms are arranged in a trigonal planar manner, and it shows resonance.
+The nitrogen atom is in the +5 oxidation state.
+The geometry of this molecule is trigonal planar, and it shows resonance as well.
 This monovalent anion can join with any other type of cation to form various organic and inorganic compounds.
-Nitrate is water soluble and is abundant in nature in soil, water and food.
-Nitrates are primarily used to make fertilizers.
-It is also used to make explosives.
-Nitrates are relatively non-toxic.
-Inside our bodies, it can be turned into nitrites and therefore, it can be toxic.